haiquangtran/Exam-Notes/README.md

 ## JS unit test tools for TDD
 - There are many test tools for TDD with JS
+- QUnit can be used to perform TDD with web apps
+- QUnit-Metro can be used to perform TDD with Windows 8 apps.
 - JsUnit seems to be the best option, but it is not perfect because:
   - no simple and integrated way to run JS unit test
   - forces you to write unit tests in html files